shashwatah/mastak/README.md

 ## Types

-There are 2 types/interfaces that a user has to take into account when using Mastak, i.e. `Request` & `CacheInput`.<br><br>
+There are 2 types/interfaces that a user has to take into account when using Mastak, i.e. `Request` & `CacheInput`.
+These interfaces define the format of input that is expected from the user.
-Take a look at [src/types/main.interfaces.ts](https://github.com/Araekiel/mastak/blob/master/src/types/main.interfaces.ts) to see all the defined interfaces.

 ### Request